Eaglw/Chemical_Engineering/Basic concepts/Mass balance equation.md

 If we add the steady state condition hypotesis we can neglect the time derivative.
 $\LARGE \nabla \cdot \rho \textbf{u}=0$
 ## Constant-density fluid
-If we consider a *incompressible* fluid, and for pratical purposes any fluid with [[Basic concepts/Mach number]] much lower that 1, we obtain:
+If we consider a *incompressible* fluid, and for pratical purposes any fluid with [[Basic concepts/Mach number|Mach number]] much lower that 1, we obtain:
 $\LARGE \nabla \cdot \textbf{u}=0$